raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. The other button you wired up to your All Seeing Pi (called `next_overlay_btn`) will be the one we use to switch between the various overlays.
 Locate the function `def next_overlay():` and delete the indented line `print ("Next overlay")`.
 In its place, add the following code, making sure the lines are indented to show that they are part of the function:

     ```python
+    def next_overlay():
         global overlay
         overlay = next(all_overlays)
         preview_overlay(camera, overlay)
     ```

-    Firstly we have to declare the variable `overlay` as global.
-This means that when we change the current overlay, that value is saved 'in the global scope' which means that we can access it and use it from anywhere, and the change isn't lost when we exit this function.
+    Firstly we have to declare we want to use the global variable `overlay`.
+This means that when we change the overlay, that value is saved so that we can access it and use it from anywhere, and the change isn't lost when we exit this function.

     The second line gets the next overlay from the list of `all_overlays` (defined within the `overlay_functions.py` file) and sets this as the current `overlay`.
 Then, the function `preview_overlay()` is called to display the new overlay.